I started with a simple problem: I had a discovery production that was searchable in the normal ways, but not very pleasant to ask questions of.

 - preserving metadata cleanly

-- forcing retrieval before answer generation
+- making retrieval happen before answer generation

-- requiring citations instead of letting the model bluff
+- requiring citations

-The broader pattern is simple:
+The reusable pattern is straightforward:

-- extract the text carefully
+- extract text with fallbacks

-- embed and index it locally
+- index the chunks locally